 A lot of businesses hold back their decisions to outsource operations because of the concerns around the infrastructure in nearshore locations.
 Businesses would rather keep their IT functions, network security, development, and other core operations onshore than risking these functions by outsourcing them to locations that lack a robust infrastructure.

-Make sure that your preferred vendors have high-speed networks, low-cost bandwidth, and fiber network redundancy in place so that your control-and-command office can collaborate seamlessly with the remote teams or fall back on a contingency plan should anything go wrong.
+Make sure that your preferred vendors have stable high-speed networks, low-cost bandwidth, and fiber network redundancy in place so that your control-and-command office can collaborate seamlessly with the remote teams or fall back on a contingency plan should anything go wrong.

 Are they culturally aligned with your business?